Nat-forcats/Nat-forcats/README.md

 - 👋 Hi, I’m @Nat-forcats
-- 👀 I’m interested in ML/AI, PC building, operating systems, and more!
+- 👀 I’m interested in data science and visualization, data pipelines, ML/AI, PC building, operating systems, open source software, and more!
-- 🌱 I’m currently learning JS, Python, & ML on SoloLearn and taking the Full Stack course on Codecademy!
+- 🌱 Recent graduate of Syracuse Applied DS Master's, exploring certifications in solutions architecture
-- 💞️ I’m looking to collaborate on ... anything!
-But especially computational and data sciene challenges.
+- 💞️ I’m looking to collaborate on any open source project, with a particular interest in NLP, big data, the application of ML models for medicine and public health.
-- 📫 Hit me up right here! (website in the works...)
+- 📫 Contact me at nri.datacloud@gmail.com (website in development)

 <!---
 Nat-forcats/Nat-forcats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.